archanashokeeniitg/CMPE-283-ass4/README.md

 # CMPE-283-ass4

+Archana Shokeen (015237378)

 # Nested Paging vs. Shadow Paging

+# Steps Followed from Assignment 4 Documentation

+For environment - Use kernel environment in Assignment 3

-1.  test VM
+Boot test VM using assignment 3.

-## CPUID leaf function 0x4FFFFFFE-  record total exit count information
+CPUID leaf function 0x4FFFFFFE-  record total exit count information

-## Shutdown your test (inner) VM.
+Record total exit count for each type of exit handled by KVM

+Shut down inner VM

-Remove the ‘kvm-intel’ module from your running kernel:
+Remove 'kvm-intel' module

-◦rmmod kvm-intel
+`rmmod kvm-intel`

-Reload the kvm-intel module with the parameter ept=0
+Reload kvm-intel module using the parameter ept = 0

-isable nested paging and force
-KVM to use shadow paging instead)

-Booting the same test VM again,

-sample of your print of exit count output from dmesg from “with ept” and “without ept”
+Boot same test VM.
+Record the number of exits and exit types

+# Questions

+## Sample Outputs :

+Check .txt files above

-learn from the count of exits?
+## What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?

+With ept, the exit count is less in comparison to the exit count without ept.
+This is expected because an exit occurs only when an EPT violation is raised in nested paging.
+In shadow paging, more exits occur such as page faults, CR0 execution, etc.

-What changed between the two runs (ept vs no-ept)?
+## What changed between the two runs(ept vs no-ept)?

+In non-ept mode, the page table does not belong to the guest VM.
+In ept mode, two page tables are utilized to get the host physical address and the page table elongs to the guest VM.